 We all know that when something sounds to good to be true, it likely is.
 So, beware of reverse mortgages.
-They might seem like a great way for older people to generate additional income, but they come with a lot of costs and a lot of risks.
+They might seem like a great way to generate additional income, but they come with a lot of costs and a lot of risks.

 The Consumer Financial Protection Bureau reports that the ads for reverse mortgages tend to focus on their benefits and not their risks.
 For example, the ads may not explain that you could lose your home if you do not pay your property taxes or homeowner’s insurance.
 And, if you don’t plan well or live longer than you expected, you could end up borrowing so much that you outlive your loan money.

 If you trigger a loan default because you do not pay your taxes or homeowner’s insurance, and you don’t pay the necessary fees in time, the lending agency has the right to foreclose on your home.
 And, you will lose your home.
 More than 100,000 people a year take out a reverse mortgage, and about one in ten reverse mortgage loans are in default.

 If you move out of your home for any reason, the reverse mortgage holder also has the right to sell your home and get back the money it lent you.
 If your equity in the house is worth more than the money you borrowed along with fees, you will get any remaining money.
 If it is worth less than the money you borrowed, the mortgage holder, usually the federal government, will eat the loss.

 In short, unless you are experiencing a financial emergency and have no other options, you should think hard before taking out a reverse mortgage.
 And, if you are seriously considering a reverse mortgage, make sure you understand the terms and compare all your options.
 Also, if you are married, make sure you and your spouse are both on the loan so that if one of you dies, the other can remain in the home.
 The Home Equity Conversion Mortgage (HECM) through the Federal Housing Authority is the only reverse mortgage insured by the federal government and offers the largest range of ways to borrow money.